ExpediaGroup/graphql-kotlin/docs/client/client-overview.md

 ```

 Generated classes requires an instance of `GraphQLClient` and exposes a single `execute` suspendable method that executes
-the underlying GraphQL operation using provided client.
+the underlying GraphQL operation using the provided client.

 ## Executing Queries